jimsch/alg-spec/draft-schaad-cose-alg.md

 The recipient's key is identified using the same header parameters defined in {{JWA}}.
 The sender's key identification is placed in the new header parameter 'spk'.

-The 'spk' header parameter uses key structure defined in Section X {{COSE-SPEC}} contains a map.
+The 'spk' header parameter uses key structure defined in Section X {{I-D.schaad-cose}} contains a map.
 The map may contain a key or a one or more of the key identification fields defined in {{JWA}} such as 'kid' or 'jku'.

 When this algorithm is used, an 'apu' value MUST be supplied.
 The value used MUST be unique for every pairing of sender and recipient keys.